franklin-ross/typescript-scss-rollup-boilerplate/README.md

 ## Design Decisions

-### Multistage Build over full Rollup pipeline
+### Multi-stage Build over full Rollup pipeline

- Build is multistage in that it uses individual compilers like tsc and node-sass for compiling ts and scss source from *src/* into js and css in *dist/compiled*, then uses Rollup for bundling and minifying.
+ Build is multi-stage in that it uses individual compilers like tsc and node-sass for compiling ts and scss source from *src/* into js and css in *dist/compiled*, then uses Rollup for bundling and minifying.
 Reasons:

  * It avoids the watch [issues in typescript projects with no-emit types using Rollup plugins](https://github.com/rollup/rollup-plugin-typescript/issues/28).
  * It provides intermediate artefacts that can eyeballed.